joeesser1842/eps/README.md

 The main goal of the Electrical Power System a.k.a.
 EPS, is to manage the cubesat's power intake, battery charge, and power usage to ensure the operation of the satellite.

 ## Educational Value Added
+This project will provide students the oppurtunity to learn about power supply design, such as how DC-DC converters work, how to charge batteries with solar panels, and how to test power systems.
-This project will provide students the oppurtunity to learn schematic design, PCB board design, how to perform basic and advanced soldering, and a deeper insight into space electronics design.
+In addition, this project will give students the oppurtunity to learn schematic design, PCB board design, how to perform basic and advanced soldering, experience in embedded systems programming.

 ## Tasks
 1. Update the schematic with instock parts <br>